 Level three is agents.
 You define an outcome.
 The AI builds and executes the multi-step plan to reach it.
 It makes decisions at each step, handles exceptions, connects to whatever tools it needs, and delivers a completed result.
 You are not in the loop for any individual step.
 You come back to a summary of what was done, what worked, and what needs your attention.
 The businesses who say AI has genuinely changed what they can build and how fast they can move are operating at levels two and three.
 The ones still at level one are getting marginal efficiency gains on individual tasks while the gap between them and their most capable competitors quietly grows.

-Why Most Founders Add Tools Before Finding the Constraint
+Why Do Founders Add Tools Before Finding Their Constraint?

 There is a principle in operations called the theory of constraints.
 The idea is straightforward: every system has one bottleneck, and that bottleneck determines the output of the entire system.
 Improving anything other than the bottleneck does not improve the system's output.
 It just means you have more capacity piling up in front of the same wall.